47dhiraj/SQL-For-All/README.md

 # SQL-For-All
-Standard Query Language for All
+Structured Query Language - for All